Fredstrom/Applicerad-AI/README.md

         3. Open a terminal in your root, and enter the following command: uvicorn application.api:app --reload
-            This is going to start a local instance of FlasKAPI, and it will automatically load our model to our front-end.
+            This is going to start a local instance of FlaskAPI, and it will automatically load our model to our front-end.

         (4.)
 We are using a settings.txt to keep our project easy to maintain, if you want to change any locations of your folders, or if you want to change hyper-parameters for your own training-session. you have to change the settings in there.